-Chris is an associate with the firm, joining YJB in March 2013 after spending three-and-a-half years clerking at the Minnesota Court of Appeals for Judges Michelle Larkin, Edward Toussaint, and Lawrence Stauber.
+Chris is an attorney with the firm, joining YJB in March 2013 after spending three-and-a-half years clerking at the Minnesota Court of Appeals for Judges Michelle Larkin, Edward Toussaint, and Lawrence Stauber.
 While Chris is involved in every stage of the cases YJB handles, he focuses his practice on major-motion and appellate practice.
-Outside of the office, Chris enjoys following the Minnesota Wild and Gopher hockey teams and spending time with his wife and daughters.
+Outside of the office, Chris enjoys following the Minnesota Wild and Gopher hockey teams; spending time with his wife and daughters, and playing hockey though HockeyFinder.com.

 - Anoka County Bar Association